SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ------------------

-Because classes are reference types, it is possible for multiple named values to refer to the same single instance of a class behind the scenes.
+Because classes are reference types, it is possible for multiple constants and variables to refer to the same single instance of a class behind the scenes.
-(The same is not true for structures and enumerations, because they are value types, and are always copied when they are assigned to a named value or passed to a function.)
+(The same is not true for structures and enumerations, because they are value types, and are always copied when they are assigned to a constant or variable, or passed to a function.)

-It can sometimes be useful to find out if two named values refer to exactly the same instance of a class.
+It can sometimes be useful to find out if two constants or variables refer to exactly the same instance of a class.
 To enable this, Swift provides two identity operators:

 * Identical to (``===``)
 * Not identical to (``!==``)

-Use these operators to check whether two named values refer to the same single instance:
+Use these operators to check whether two constants or variables refer to the same single instance:

 .. testcode:: ClassesAndStructures